Yvonne Sloan: Style

 “Most of our ancestors have come to New Zealand by sail.
 Set in the South Pacific we are surrounded by the sea, regardless of one's origin and culture arriving by sail in NZ is historically important...I came from a long line of seafarers, originally from the Orkney Islands and London.
 This has influenced my perception of the importance of sail and what it represents....Sails are basic and timeless.
 My sail installations are an interpretation of the shapes, spaces, angles and movement that sails create.”

 Recognition

 According to the Christchurch Art Gallery Te Puna o Waiwhetu, “Sloan has contributed significantly to the acceptance of craft weaving as an art form in New Zealand."

 In 1994, she was awarded the Committee Cup at the Auckland Handweavers Guild Exhibition, also winning a Merit Award that year at the Combined Textiles Guild Easter Show.
 In 1996, she won the Premier Award at the Combined Textiles Guild Easter Show.
-At the 2001 Easter Show was also won a Merit Award.
+At the 2001 Easter Show she also won a Merit Award.